 - Lydia was glad to be living on her own.

-- I am so happy to hear your news about your promotion.
+- I am so happy to hear the news about your promotion.

 - The teacher was delighted with her students’ progress.